coderofsalvation/coderofsalvation.github.io/_posts/2018-8-09-why-IFTTT-is-still-ahead-of-the-game.md

 <img src="https://www.explainxkcd.com/wiki/images/d/d6/manuals.png" />

-Offering automations which are *'conditional/chainable unlike IFTTT'* isn't really a win, it's a problem imho.
-It claims to take away the need for developers, but at the same time its complexity requires different developers.
-What if a carefully crafted automation-chain breaks?
-> Who to call? :)

-It seems that IFTTT is the only one which hits the sweepspot, by minimizing risks for themselves and their users.

 > Mo code, mo problems.
 Mo yahoo-pipe-ish solutions, mo [deutchs limit](https://en.wikipedia.org/wiki/Deutsch_limit)

+Offering automations with a *'conditional/chainable character unlike IFTTT'* creates new challenges.
+It's no longer an adapter-platform like IFTTT, but a programming-platform which introduces all kinds of new risks.

+IFTTT seems to be the only one which is attractive to both developers and nondevelopers.

 ## The secret of IFTTT?